redpanda-data/delete-records-test/README.md

 Any errors will be reported.

+This application will also start sequential consumers and, if requested, consumers that will consume from random offsets within a topic/partitions.
+The random consumer(s) will attempt consumption

 This application will also start consumers that will either function randomly (not yet done) or sequentially and will be notified of what the start offset the application thinks the partitions currently are at.